-I made this cake for a photo shoot, but I wasn't the photographer.
-I was having photos made of me for my new blog design.
-I wanted a really colorful, fun cake to be in the pictures, so this is what I made with some inspiration from a very talented cake designer - Katherine Sabbath.
+I made this cake for a photo shoot, but wasn't the photographer.
+Why?
+Because I needed pics of me for my new blog design.
+So I wanted a really colorful, fun cake to be in the pictures, so this is what I made with some inspiration from a very talented cake designer - Katherine Sabbath.
 Isn't it cute?!
 (Check out her website, it's VERY colorful and she even has a "pop-up" recipe book.)

 I've had this blog for over four years now and thought it was time for a new look.
 I'm really excited about it.
-The photos came out great.
-My friend, Andrea, did a fantastic job.
-She’s a talented photographer.
-Check out her website here.
+This cake was the perfect prop to have in the background of my main website photo!
+My friend, Andrea, was the photographer that took the fun photograph of me and this cake on my kitchen island and she did a fantastic job.
+Here's the photo I'm talking about...

 Upside Down Ice Cream Cone Cake

-- 1 15.25 oz box white cake mix (I used Pillsbury Moist Supreme Classic White)
+- 1 white cake mix I used Pillsbury Moist Supreme Classic White

 - 1 cup all-purpose flour

 - 1 cup granulated sugar

 - 1 ⅓ cups water

 - ½-1 teaspoon almond extract depending how much almond flavor you want